glennmatlin/FIFE_manuscript/iff/main.typ

   - *LM-based Judging:* For more open-ended responses, we use GPT-4 as an automated judge.
 We select GPT-4 as our judge following findings from meta-evaluation studies like @liu_reife_2024 which show that top-tier proprietary models currently serve as the most accurate automated evaluators.
 However, we acknowledge the potential for biases in LM-based evaluation.
 To mitigate potential positional biases, for each pairwise comparison, we conduct the evaluation twice, swapping the order of the two responses, and average the results.
   - *Automated Compliance Checking:* // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // // To check for instruction compliance, we employ a dual-mode evaluation protocol designed to distinguish between perfect adherence and "almost correct" responses.
     + *Strict Mode:* This mode enforces an exact match against all instruction requirements.
 The model's response is parsed exactly as provided, with no tolerance for formatting variations or minor deviations.
     + *Loose Mode:* Recognizing that models may produce semantically correct but stylistically imperfect output, this mode is more forgiving.
-Before checking compliance, the engine generates several variants of the model's response by systematically removing common LLM-induced artifacts (e.g., conversational preambles, markdown formatting, extra whitespace).
+Before checking compliance, the engine generates several variants of the model's response by systematically removing common LM-induced artifacts (e.g., conversational preambles, markdown formatting, extra whitespace).
 An instruction is passed if *any* variant meets the constraint.

     Using these two modes, we report two primary metrics:
     + *Prompt-Level Accuracy:* A binary score where a prompt passes only if *all* of its embedded instructions are satisfied.